You’ll love cooking this Blackened Chicken Tenders recipe at home iIf you order blackened chicken when you dine out.

 - 1/4 cup chopped green onions

-- In same skillet, add green pepper, red pepper, onion, scraping bits from bottom of pan.
+- In the same skillet, add green pepper, red pepper, onion, scraping bits from the bottom of the pan.
 Cook over medium heat 5 minutes or until tender.

 Diabetic Exchanges: 1 carbohydrate, 6 very lean meat

 Pictures and recipe used with permission of author.